 Kialo: Kialo Edu is a free online platform from Kialo that teachers can use to create private discussions, host debates, and assign tasks to their students (source).

 KwikSurveys: KiwiSurveys is offering free temporary Pro accounts to schools that want to track their student’s learning progress at home.
-Free KiwiSurveys Pro accounts last for 3 months and lets teachers create, score, and track online exams for their students (source).
+Free KiwiSurveys Pro accounts last for 3 months and let teachers create, score, and track online exams for their students (source).

 Managed Methods: Managed Methods offers 30 days of complimentary access, including support and training, to K-12 school districts.
 This online monitoring platform ensures that students who use email apps, G Suite, and Office 365 are safe from security risks (source).

 Maths Chase: Math Chase is always offering free online games for students who want to practice mathematics.
 Choose from an assortment of activities such as times tables, basic arithmetic, odd and even numbers, place values, sequences, and prime numbers (source).

 McGraw-Hill: McGraw-Hill’s website offers digital support for K-12 teachers who are transitioning to remote learning.
 Online instructional materials and tutorial videos are accessible for free (source).

 Menlo Security: Menlo Security is giving away free licenses to schools for online learning purposes.
 Students and teachers can use this software to protect email links and attachments from malicious practices, and connect their device directly to the internet without the need for a VPN (source).

 Microsoft: Microsoft Office 365 A1 is free for students, faculty and staff members.
 This includes the full online version of Office with email, video conferencing, Microsoft Teams with customized hub for online classes, and other support tools (source).